Privacy Policy

 Sharing your information

-We will only share your information where we are permitted or required by law.
+We will only share your information where we are permitted to do so with your consent or if we are required to by law.
 This might include:

-2) For quality assurance, audit, and complaint management as set out below.
+2. For quality assurance, research, audit, and complaint management as set out below.

 When we disclose your personal information to third parties, we make all reasonable efforts to ensure we disclose only relevant information and that it is accurate, complete, and up to date.